martinloesethjensen/flutter-firebase/codelab.md

 We will build a chat app where users can log in / sign in with Firebase, interact with Firestore, upload images to Firebase Storage, push notifications and analytics.

 We will show how to setup up the app with Firebase and how to create a Firebase project.

+You can jump down to the Firebase section by following [this link](https://martinjensen.tech/flutter-firebase/#0).

 ## Prerequisite